Possible headings to put in your plan

 Your healthcare plan is likely to become a big document as you add things to it.
 So do not rush it, choose to work on one section of it at a time. e.g. when you want to look up heart diseases or your risks of getting them, or want to discuss one health topic with your GP.
-Then enter notes in that section – you can always change the notes or actions planned later.
+Then enter your notes and actions you plan in that section.
 So your plan will become a living and useful document.
 The sections of your plan could be as follows.

-1. Plan contents (list of your headings), and date
+1. Plan contents (list of your headings), and version date

 2. Plan summary

-If you get big personal health data directly from your own digital monitors, smart watches, and smartphone apps including your own NHS app record, please summarise here:
+If you get big personal health data directly from your own digital monitors, smart watches, and smartphone apps including your own NHS app record, then you need to summarise them here:

 - Note any abnormal blood tests.